 I’m continuing the Christmas in July festivities with the adorable knit amigurumi tree pattern for Bruce the Spruce Tree!
 This is a simple pattern, knit flat, and you can adjust it to a larger size if you’d like.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this project were generously provided by King Cole, Clover USA, and Fairfield World.
+I’m a King Cole Brand Ambassador and this post is part of our ongoing collaboration.
+Additional m\Materials for this project were generously provided by Clover USA and Fairfield World.

 It’s been really fun to see all the patterns in this year’s Christmas in July Make Along.
 This year we didn’t have as many knitting designers as last year, so since my Knit Along with KAL Corner pattern had a July date, I decided to keep with the Christmas in July theme.